-Teaching Art at Home: Part I
+Teaching Art at Home: Problems, Set Up, and Art Supplies

 Over the years, I have received many emails from home-schooling parents wondering how to incorporate my art lessons into their home-school curriculum.
 The questions range from which art supplies to use to how to adapt a lesson for different ages.
 I don’t have any experience as a home-school parent so I have always been reluctant to offer advice.
 But I got thinking and asking (thanks to my DSS Facebook group!) and have come up with some tips that might make the task of incorporating art into your home a bit easier.

 From what I can tell from your emails, most of the problems associated with teaching art contain one or more of the following statements…

 - I don’t know how to draw so teaching my children drawing skills feels overwhelming

 - Spending 30 minutes setting up painting project for 5 minutes worth of art time seems like a waste of time

 - I don’t have my art supplies in one place so it’s easier to avoid art time

 - My child gets frustrated and doesn’t want to do what I teach

 - Too many kids + too many ages = an organizational nightmare